datarefugephilly/workflow/checking.md

   - You should add any missing file or metadata information to the dataset
   - Please refer to the [Harvesting Tookit](https://github.com/datarefugephilly/workflow/tree/FinalizeRemote-Delphine/harvesting-toolkit) for more details

+- Re-uploading
   - If you have made any changes to the dataset, zip the all the files and re-upload the resulting single zip file, using the application http://drp-upload.herokuapp.com/
     -  Note that files beyond 5 Gigs cannot be uploaded through this method
       - Please talk to your DataRescue guide, if you have a larger file
+  - Quality assurance:
-  - Quality assurance, to ensure that the zip file was uploaded successfully, go to the URL and download the it back to your laptop.
+    - to ensure that the zip file was uploaded successfully, go to the URL and download the it back to your laptop.
     - Unzip it, open it and spot check to make sure that all the files are there and seem valid.

+- Finishing up
+  - In the Uncrawlable spreadsheet, briefly describe any change you have made in cell "Any Changes?" in Checker section
   - In the Uncrawlable spreadsheet, change the status to "Closed" in the cell "Checker status indicator", for instance:
   ```
   @khdelphine closed 1/22/2017